 Community driven capacity-building + Accelerating entrepreneurs

 shift7 has been identifying community-driven initiatives that foster both economic development and thriving ecologies, with models that could be scaled, shared, and locally adapted to accelerate the transition to sustainability nationally.
-Early engagements include workshops on energy such as the Oceti Sakowin Energy Summit, and supporting partners to establish fellowships and on-site collaborations.
+Early engagements include workshops on energy such as the Oceti Sakowin Energy Summit, and partnering with MIT Solve on the launch of the Oceti Sakowin Fellowship.

 shift7 has been in discussions with the Native American Business Incubator Network (NABIN) and other community-based entrepreneurship capacity-building and incubation partners to explore approaches for channeling resources (funding, mentors, partners and more) to support their work.
 NABIN provides support services to Native American entrepreneurs to help them create ecologically and culturally sustainable businesses, and builds community through connecting peers, mentors, and funders to entrepreneurs.
 Recently, shift7 facilitated sponsorship for NABIN to attend the Start-up Grind Global Conference in Silicon Valley.